naritakn/almaqso/README.md

 $ pytest
 ```

-Or you examine run downloading and analysis test individually:
+Or you can examine downloading and analysis tests individually:

 ```shell
 $ python test/script_test_download.py